alexhkurz/introduction-to-programming/README.md

 The sessions are based on using programming for mathematics.
 If you would like to see introductions based on video games try [Scratch](https://scratch.mit.edu/projects/408463938/editor) or [Khanacademy](https://www.khanacademy.org/computing/computer-programming).

-Mostly Python and a little Haskell:
+Mostly Python and a little Haskell, Scratch, C, Assembly:
 - [Integers](https://hackmd.io/@alexhkurz/SkABF8ajI)
 - [Floats, Decimals, Fractions](https://hackmd.io/@alexhkurz/HJ9zbYZnL)
 - [Booleans and Conditionals](https://hackmd.io/@alexhkurz/Bk1byMf2L)